Bug #2520

 Attaching bentnose here, will attach struts to the next update.

-#3 Updated by keoki almost 10 years ago
+#3 Updated by keoki over 10 years ago

 So I recreated the strut event again, and attached a picture I got as I zoomed out along the outstreatched struts, and saw something else spinning madly...
 It was an SAS unit that had been in the decoupled stack.
 The interesting thing about this SAS unit is that it is powered up and reacting to movements of the ship, as if it is still part of the ship.
 The SAS unit is drawing power from the ship, and responsive to the flight controls of the ship.